Casey Goodson shooting is renewing calls for change in a city fighting deeply rooted racism - KESQ

 Casey Goodson shooting is renewing calls for change in a city fighting deeply rooted racism

-While Goodson’s fatal shooting remains under investigation, his death has prompted calls for police accountability in a city that has been deeply marked by racial inequalities for generations.
+While it remains under investigation, his death has prompted calls for police accountability in a city that has felt the weight of racial inequalities for generations.

-“They’re given a badge to serve, to protect us but because of the color of a Black men’s skin, they are not protected, they become targets,” Goodson’s mother, Tamala Payne, told CNN’s Don Lemon on Tuesday.
+“They’re given a badge to serve, to protect us, but because of the color of Black men’s skin, they are not protected.
+They become targets,” Goodson’s mother, Tamala Payne, told CNN’s Don Lemon on Tuesday.

-Goodson, 23, was fatally shot on Friday by a 17-year veteran of the Franklin County Sheriff’s Office, identified as deputy Jason Meade.
+Goodson, 23, was shot Friday by a 17-year veteran of the Franklin County Sheriff’s Office, identified as deputy Jason Meade.

-Authorities are investigating what happened that day, as there was no body camera footage and Goodson was not being sought by law enforcement at the time.
+Authorities are investigating.
+There was no body camera footage, and Goodson was not being sought at the time.
+Sharon Payne, Goodson’s grandmother, told a 911 dispatcher that she found her grandson lying in a doorway after hearing gunfire and she does not know who shot him, according to a recording obtained by CNN from the Columbus Division of Police.

+Family attorney Sean Walton told CNN that Goodson was not alleged to have committed any crimes, had no criminal background, and was not the target of any investigation.
+A review of court records did not show more than minor, traffic-related offenses.

-City leaders and residents believe Goodson’s death highlights the systemic racism in law enforcement that exists in Columbus and other communities.
+City leaders and residents believe Goodson’s death highlights systemic racism in law enforcement in Columbus and other communities.

 “Casey’s case is just another reminder that the work continues and that racism is everywhere and we have to do the hard work as a nation to root it out,” Columbus City Council President Shannon Hardin said.
-“Racism is a part of this country’s, part of our cities and a part of just who we are and we can’t allow the challenges and how ubiquitous it is to overwhelm us in terms of where we go from here.”
+“Racism is a part of this country, part of our cities and a part of just who we are.
+And we can’t allow the challenges and how ubiquitous it is to overwhelm us in terms of where we go from here.”

-Those disparities became even more central this year as the Covid-19 pandemic began and protests against systemic racism and police violence erupted in the wake of the killings of George Floyd and Breonna Taylor.
+Those disparities became even more central this year as the Covid-19 pandemic began and protests against racism and police violence erupted after the killings of George Floyd and Breonna Taylor.

-The Columbus City Council and Franklin County, which encompasses the city, passed resolutions declaring racism as a public health crisis.
-In the resolutions, officials acknowledged the disparities people of color faced in health, poverty, economic mobility, education, crime and food access and promised to address them.
+The Columbus City Council and Franklin County passed resolutions declaring racism a public health crisis.
+In the resolutions, officials acknowledged the disparities people of color face in health, poverty, economic mobility, education, crime, and food access, and promised to address them.

-Hana Abdur-Rahim, an activist and co-founder of the Black Abolitionist Collective of Ohio, said she believes city officials wanted to “pacify” the Black community after widespread Black Lives Matter protests.
+Hana Abdur-Rahim, an activist and co-founder of the Black Abolitionist Collective of Ohio, said city officials wanted to “pacify” the Black community after widespread Black Lives Matter protests.

 “Columbus, Ohio, is not a safe place for Black citizens because we are continuously being targeted (by the police),” Abdur-Rahim said.
 She also added that city officials should consider abolishing the existing police department and find alternatives for patrolling the community.

-Protesters and police clashed in Columbus during demonstrations this summer with police firing rubber bullets and pepper spray.
-Some protesters were injured and arrested during the unrest.
+Protesters and police clashed in Columbus during demonstrations this summer, with police firing rubber bullets and pepper spray.
+Some protesters were injured and arrested.

-Democratic Rep. Joyce Beatty, a Black congresswoman from Ohio, and Hardin were briefly sprayed with “mace or pepper spray” in downtown Columbus talking to people protesting the death of George Floyd.
+Democratic Rep. Joyce Beatty, a Black congresswoman from Ohio, and Hardin were briefly sprayed with “mace or pepper spray” in downtown Columbus talking to people protesting Floyd’s death.

 Abdur-Rahim said she was also hit with rubber bullets and still has scars on her body.

-Note: Correction: An earlier version of this story spelled Casey Goodson’s and Karl Shaw’s surnames wrong.